i-MSCP/plugins/incubator/ServerDefaultPage/README.md

 ## Installation

 1. Upload the plugin through the plugin management interface
-2. Install the plugin through the plugin mangement interface
+2. Install the plugin through the plugin management interface

 ## Update